michelemendel/dmtmms/README.md

 - $> make server
   - This will first build the application

-- Setup a cron job to backup the database
+- Setup a cron job to backup the database.
+See backup below.

 Maybe at a later time